 You should start by checking the rind.
-It should be firm, fairly even in color, and without any mushy spots.
+It should be firm, fairly even in color, and without any mushy or rotten spots.

 If the outer layer seems to be okay, it’s time to cut into the squash.
 Given that the flesh has the usual color and texture, it’s okay to use it.

-If there are any small mushy spots, you can cut them out (and then some).
+If there are any small mushy or rotten spots, you can cut them out (and then some).
 If they are quite large, discard the whole thing whatsoever.